Run Queue

 Include by default

-Section titled “Include by default”By default, when using the --all flag, Terragrunt will include all units that are in the current working directory, and any external dependencies.
+Section titled “Include by default”By default, when using the --all flag, Terragrunt will include all units that are in the current working directory.

-Certain flags trigger “Exclude by default” behavior, meaning that Terragrunt will no longer automatically include all units in the current working directory, and will instead rely on discovering configurations based on the provided queue control flags.
+Using any positive filter triggers “Exclude by default” behavior, meaning that Terragrunt will no longer automatically include all units in the current working directory, and will instead selectively include units only if they match a positive filter (and don’t match any negative filters).

 Filtering Units